openharmony/docs/en/application-dev/reference/apis/js-apis-data-dataSharePredicates.md

 unlike(field: string, value: string): DataSharePredicates

-Sets a **DataSharePredicates** object to search for the data that does not match the specified wildcard expression.
+Sets a **DataSharePredicates** object to match the data that does not match the specified wildcard expression.

 Currently, only the RDB and KVDB (schema) support this **DataSharePredicates** object.